 Since the keyboard noise only seems to be in high mid and high frequencies, the fact that when hitting a hard surface they will transmit vibrations in the form of low frequencies is ignored.

 Fortunately, there is a very simple solution to this; so that is a high pass filter.
 After we get rid of at least one part of the keyboard noise, we can move on to a slightly more demanding process.
 Softwares such as audacity and izotope rx can save our recordings and help to reduce annoying keyboard clicks.

 Both software has a plugin that is used when removing clicks from audio tracks.
 In audacity, it is called click removal, while in isotopes it is called de-click.
-Both are very good at their tasks and can reduce or completely remove keyboard noises as well as mouth clicks, and other unwanted clicks in your recordings.
+Both are very good at their tasks and can reduce the possibility of picking up noise from a keyboard as well as mouth clicks, and other unwanted clicks in your recordings.